 SO2 is a gas having sps -hybridisation and V-shape.

-SO3 is a gas which is sp2-hybridised and planar in nature.
+SO3 is a gas that is sp2-hybridised and planar in nature.

-SeO2 is a volatile solid consists of non-planar infinite chains.
+SeO2 is a volatile solid consist of non-planar infinite chains.

-SeO3 has tetrameric cyclic structure in solid state.
+SeO3 has a tetrameric cyclic structure in solid-state.
 SO2 and SO3 are the anhydrides of sulphurous (H2SO3) and sulphuric acid (H2SO4) respectively.

-Note: In photocopying (xerox) machines, Se acts as photoconductor.
+Note: In photocopying (xerox) machines, Se acts as a photoconductor.

 Oxygen and its Compounds: